anthemion-org/ogle-web/README.md

 ### Function parameter checks

 As something of an experiment, the `Misc` module defines a `uCkThrow_Params` function that is used to check parameter types in many functions.
+That function throws if the parameter is `undefined` or `null`, or if it fails to match the expected type.
 For the most part, I have reserved these checks for public class methods and API functions.
 The function is a bit slow, so it is excluded from the critical path in the word search, and from low-level types like Pt2.
 It is disabled entirely within the production environment.

 ### Classes, methods, and plain objects